 -Time of arrival

-Live music: Live Music is permitted at licensed and unlicensed hospitality businesses that sell or provide food and/or drink for consumption on the premises.
+Live music: Live music is now permitted at licensed and unlicensed hospitality businesses.

 Government Guidance and FAQs

 The NI Executive guidance is designed to limit the chances for coronavirus to spread in Northern Ireland.
 It works in partnership with the Public Health Agency to deliver messages to keep us safe at this time.
 To view the latest guidance please click the image below.

 Over the last six months the council has been working in partnership with its residents, community and voluntary groups and businesses to offer support to those who need it.
 The infographic below details some of the highlights that we have achieved together.